 We place great emphasis on the Emotional health and Wellbeing of all members of our school family through the following:

 • Emotional Health and Wellbeing is an integral part of our SIP and a large amount of resources and time have been dedicated to it.
-Mrs Howard is our Emotional Health and Wellbeing Lead and we also have an EHWB Team comprising of: Headteacher (Mrs O’Dwyer), Deputy Head/ Restorative approaches Lead (Miss Dommett), EHWB lead (Mrs Howard), SENDCO (Mrs Burrows) and PSHE lead (Miss Fahy).
-In addition, Mrs Howard and Mrs Taylor are trained in the EHWB toolkit and can support individual children.
+Mrs Burrows is our Emotional Health and Wellbeing Lead and we also have an EHWB Team comprising of: Headteacher, Deputy Head, EHWB lead and SENDCO and PSHE lead).

 • An Arts and Culture team has also been set up to ensure that children are supported across all areas of the curriculum to share their God-given talents.